 Stress Management

-Working in tandem with your sleep information, the stress management tool within the app helps you determine a score from 1-100, with a higher score meaning you’re showing fewer signs of stress.
+Working in tandem with your sleep information, the stress management tool within the app helps you determine a score from 1 to 100, with a higher score meaning you’re showing fewer signs of stress.
 The app creates your score based on sleep data, exercise, and heart rate.
 You’re able to check your score after a night of sleep.

 To use this function, simply tap the stress management icon within the ‘Today’ tab to view the information.
 With Fitbit premium, you’ll be able to see additional data and insight into your stress management score.